-The rotating-frame Hamiltonian of a linearly-driven qubit contains noncommuting terms that oscillate quickly, at twice the drive frequency \cite{slichter63}.
-If these terms, which can be attributed to the counterrotating field of the drive, are fully taken into account, there is no simple analytical form for the qubit's exact time evolution.
-If the drive is weak ($H_1\ll\omega$), near resonant ($\omega\approx \omega_0$), and varies only slowly on the time scale of the inverse qubit frequency $1/\omega$, the application of the rotating wave approximation (RWA) yields a simple Hamiltonian which is straightforward to integrate \cite{cohen98}.
-For moderately strong field strengths $H_1/\omega \gtrapprox 0.01$ the RWA is no longer applicable for many quantum-information related applications, and corrections that scale as some power in $1/\omega$, such as the famous Bloch-Siegert shift \cite{bloch40}, may be used to improve the accuracy of the predicted time evolution.
+In the standard rotating frame the Hamiltonian of a linearly-driven qubit contains non-commuting terms that oscillate quickly, at twice the drive frequency \cite{slichter63}.
+If these terms, which can be attributed to the counter-rotating field of the drive, are fully taken into account, there is no simple analytic form for the qubit's exact time evolution.
+If the drive is weak ($|H_1(t)|\ll\omega$), near resonant ($\omega\approx \omega_0$), and varies only slightly on the time scale of the inverse qubit frequency $1/\omega$, the application of the rotating wave approximation (RWA) yields a simple Hamiltonian which is straightforward to integrate \cite{cohen98}.
+However, for moderately strong field strengths $|H_1(t)|/\omega \gtrapprox 0.01$ the RWA is no longer applicable for many quantum-information related applications, and corrections that scale as some power in $1/\omega$, such as the well-known Bloch-Siegert shift \cite{bloch40}, may be used to improve the accuracy of the predicted time evolution.